-Since p and q are numerically less than or equal to 1, npq < np
+Since p and q are numerically less than or equal to 1, npq < np variance of a binomial variable is always less than its mean.

 Also variance of X attains its maximum value at p = q = 0.5 and this maximum value is n/4.